Benton County Drug Bust Nets 50 Pounds Of Marijuana

 Photo Gallery

-GARFIELD (KFSM) — Authorities in Oklahoma and Arkansas intercepted a drug shipment from New Mexico bound for Northwest Arkansas, netting more than 50 pounds of pot, along with mushrooms, kratom and hash, according to the Benton County Sheriff’s Office.
+GARFIELD (KFSM) — Authorities in Oklahoma and Arkansas intercepted a drug shipment to Northwest Arkansas bound from New Mexico, netting more than 50 pounds of pot, along with mushrooms, kratom and hash, according to the Benton County Sheriff’s Office.

 Jeffrey Don Card, 30, of Tijeras, N.M.; Christopher Ramirez, 29, of Garfield; and Megan Lee Wingett, 34, of Garfield were arrested Tuesday (Oct.
 2) in connection with conspiracy to deliver a controlled substance.